codeigniter4/CodeIgniter4/user_guide_src/source/helpers/url_helper.rst

         different site than yours, which contains different configuration preferences.
         We use this for unit testing the framework itself.

-	.. note:: Attributes passed into the anchor_popup function are automatically escaped to protected against XSS attacks.
+	.. note:: Attributes passed into the anchor_popup function are automatically escaped to protect against XSS attacks.

 .. php:function:: mailto($email[, $title = ''[, $attributes = '']])